StrangeGirlMurph/obsidian-wikipedia-search/README.md

 ## Questions & Contributions

 Feel free to ask me and the community if you have any questions in the [discussion tab](https://github.com/StrangeGirlMurph/obsidian-wikipedia-search/discussions).
-I am happy to hear your feature requests!
+I am also happy to hear about your ideas for this plugin!
 Just create an issue if you have a good idea.
 If you want to contribute you can do that simply by creating issues and pull requests :)

 ## License